swurpgofficial-alt/awesome-tabletop-rpgs/readme.md

 - [Opend6](http://opend6project.org/) - SRD for a system that sums up a pool of d6s (OGL)
 - [Open Adventure](https://github.com/openadventure/Open-Adventure) - an open system that uses a d6-d6 as core (CC)
 - [Open Core Roleplaying System](https://www.drivethrurpg.com/product/2727/Open-Core-Role-Playing-System-Classic) - an d20 system that allows swapping the d20 out for some other dice (OGL)
+- [Opowieści skrypty](https://fajerbol.itch.io/opowieci-skrypty) - a d8 using system whose sessions last less than an hour (CC) (warning, not English, [PL]
 - [Ops and Tactics](https://opsandtactics.blogspot.com/) - an awesome modern tactical combat system (CC)
 - [Quest](https://www.adventure.game/resources/) - a fantasy game (CC BY)
 - [Rapido y Facil](http://www.rapidoyfacil.es/proyectos/ryf-nucleo-3-x/documents/) - an awesome d6 roll and keep system (keep middle) (warning, it's not English, [ES]!)
 (CC)